CURRENT GRADUATE OPPORTUNITIES

 LAB FOCUS

-Our lab studies how environmental changes affect ecosystems from the Arctic tundra to the Chihuahuan Desert.
-We also do basic scientific research on how these ecosystems function.
-Our work crosses several subdisciplines in ecology including biogeochemistry, soil ecology, plant ecophysiology, and global change.
-These fields are currently undergoing a transformation in methods, which will allow you as a student to make a true contribution to the exploration of a vast frontier of knowledge.
+Our lab studies how environmental change shapes ecosystems from the Arctic tundra to the Chihuahuan Desert.
+The subdisciplines within ecology that we work in--including biogeochemistry, soil ecology, plant ecophysiology, and global change--are currently undergoing a transformation in methods, which allows students to make a true contribution to the exploration of a vast frontier of knowledge.
 Studies of soils have historically been limited by frustrating and difficult-to-use methods, but that is changing right now.
-With access to new data-rich methods and instrument advances, we are now getting a firsthand look at how plants, soil organisms and the soil matrix interact.
+With access to new data-rich methods and instrument advances, we are now getting a firsthand look at how plants, soil organisms, and the soil matrix interact.
 For more information on current projects, please see this page.

 INCLUSION